A building permit is required to build, renovate or demolish a verandah. There may also be other requirements to consider.

-If so, you will need a planning permit if the verandah is, or will be visible from outside the building.
-See here for more information on verandas under the Heritage Overlay.
+If so, you will need a planning permit if the verandah is, or will be visible from, outside the building.
+See here for more information on the Heritage Overlay area.

-Verandahs are often a strong part of the historical image of a property; so it is unlikely, - if you are under a Heritage Overlay - that you will receive permission to build an ultra modern verandah filled with LED lights and stainless steel, or to remove an existing one entirely.
-If you want to replace your heritage verandah, consider what verandah styles were common when your house was first built, and so will fit with the historical image.
+Verandahs are often a strong part of the historical image of a property, so if your property is under a heritage overlay, it is unlikely you will get permission to build a modern verandah or to remove an existing one entirely.
+If you want to replace your heritage verandah, consider what styles were common when your house was first built, and that will fit with the historical image.

-Is the veranda currently – or is it planned to be - constructed of masonry, such as brick or bluestone?
+Is the verandah currently – or is it planned to be - constructed of masonry, such as brick or bluestone?

-Will the veranda be built over a drainage easement?
+Will the verandah be built over a drainage easement?

 See your property information to find out whether you have any drainage easements on your property.

-If so, you will need to apply for consent from Melbourne Water or whichever water authority governs your area.
+If so, you will need to apply for consent from Melbourne Water or another water authority governs your area.
 Without this consent you won’t be able to successfully apply for a building permit.

-After you have gotten the water authority’s consent, check to see if there any other people or authorities who will be affected if you build or remove the veranda.
+After you have the water authority’s consent, check to see if there any other people or authorities who will be affected if you build or remove the verandah.
 You will need permission from the relevant authority to build on, under, over or around easements or relevant overlays.
-See easements and overlays for further information.

 Will the verandah affect my neighbours?

 Check to see if your neighbours will be affected by your verandah, as you may need their consent if your building project will affect them.
-Some examples include:
+Some examples include if:

-- If the verandah will be very close to the window of one of their habitable rooms
+- The verandah will be very close to the window of one of their habitable rooms

-- If getting your builder and their supplies in will require damaging or removing the adjoining fence
+- Getting your builder and their supplies in will require damaging or removing the adjoining fence